OpenSILEX/docs-community-dev/docs/localInstallation.md

 In this document, commands are for **Ubuntu 16.04**.
 However, the majority of these commands are compatible with all Debian distributions which have the package manager Aptitude.

 ## 1. Prerequisite

+### Hardware
+We strongly recommend a server or a virtual machines on a cloud compute with :
+- Processor: recommended 4 CPU 2.30GHz
+- Ethernet connection
+- Hard Drive: minimum 500 Go, depend of you data.
+- Memory (RAM): recommended 32 GB or above

 ### Software